soyinkas1/PP0002_heart-diesease-project_Classification/README.md

     * Test Data: Used to evaluate the final model's performance.
 - Splitting the Data
 Split each dataset into:
-    * Input Features (X): The data that our model will learn from (e.g., company details, financials).
+    * Input Features (X): The data that our model will learn from.
-    * Target Labels (y): The actual outcomes we want to predict (e.g., whether a startup succeeds or fails).
+    * Target Labels (y): The actual outcomes we want to predict (whether the patient has heart diesease or not).

 ### Evaluating Multiple Models
 Evaluated several machine learning models to see which one performs the best.